niekwit/gps-orfeome/docs/workflow_settings.rst

       # Keep ORFs with at least bc_threshold barcodes
       bc_threshold: 2

+      # Multi condition heatmap settings
+      # Use R-style boolean values
+      heatmap:
+        # Show row names in the heatmap
+        rownames: TRUE

+        # Font size of the row names
+        row_font_size: 4

+        # Number of clusters for gene clustering
+        # This number is used for writing the clusters to a csv file
+        clusters: 6

+        # Height of the heatmap in inches
+        height: 8

+        # Width of the heatmap in inches
+        width: 4

 Sample names
 --------------------------------------------------------------------------------
 The `conditions` section defines the conditions in the experiment.
 The sample files should be placed in the `reads/` directory and should follow the naming convention ``<condition>_<bin_number>.fastq.gz``, where ``<condition>`` is one of the conditions defined in the `config.yaml` file (e.g. `Test_1.fastq.gz`, `Control_1.fastq.gz`, etc.).